 My name is Sue.
 I retired from the corporate world in 2014 to design, write, and publish travel guides for bicycling U.S. Civil War battlefield parks.
 I am the author and webmaster of Civil War Cycling, 154 Cobblestone Court Drive #110, Victor, New York 14564.
-You can write me at that postal address, or fill-out the web form at the bottom of this page.
-I respond to customer emails at the support address provided in your Thank You receipt.
+You can write to me at that postal address or send your email to sue<at>civilwarcycling.com.
+I also respond to customer emails at the support address provided in your Thank You receipt.

 I learn history like a kid on a bike.
 This website is for sharing tips, stories, maps, photographs, and historical tidbits about America’s Civil War battlefields and how to bicycle them.
 If you are not sure where to start, please consider starting here.

 Please join the conversation!
 Everyone is welcome.
 We’re also on Facebook as Civil War Cycling @TheBicyclingHistorian.

 I look forward to hearing from you.